What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 A hypothesis is a prediction of how something will act.
 It can be narrow or broad—scientists test theory by conducting experiments.
 Under modern interpretations, a scientific theory must be falsifiable.
 It means the hypothesis must be something others can replicate.
 This process helps us learn how to reject those preaching fiction as truth.
 If there is no proof, the conclusions are invalid.

 The study of logic is the first tool we use in our group practice, but these methods help anyone seeking the truth.
-In the arena of spirituality, trust those who seek the truth, not just those trying to affirm what they believe.
+Trust those who seek the truth, not just those trying to affirm what they believe.

 We encourage our participants to create a reminder on their smartphones to review these tools every month.
 It’s essential to keep them fresh in our minds, and that’s when they become helpful in spotting ploys and deception.